Aymar Jean Christian

-Aymar Jean “AJ” Christian is an associate professor of communication studies at Northwestern University.
+Aymar Jèan "AJ" Christian is an associate professor of communication studies at Northwestern University and director of the Media and Data Equity (MADE) Lab.
 His research focuses on the political economy of legacy and new media, cultural studies and community-based research.
-He published his first book, Open TV: Innovation Beyond Hollywood and the Rise of Web Television, on New York University Press in 2018, and is currently writing his second book, Open Systems, which explores how to repair systemic harm and discrimination in media, technology and research.
+He published his first book, Open TV: Innovation Beyond Hollywood and the Rise of Web Television, on New York University Press, and is writing his second book, Reparative Media: Cultivating Stories and Platforms to Heal our Culture, which explores how to repair systemic harm and discrimination in media, technology and research.
 His scholarship has been published in numerous academic journals, including the International Journal of Communication, Television & New Media, Social Media & Society, Journal of Cinema and Media Studies, among other journals and edited collections.

 Dr. Christian engages industry and community-based organizations as part of his research.
 He has given lectures for and collaborated with the Sundance Institute, Vimeo, the SAG-AFTRA Foundation, Black Public Media, and more.
 He has juried television and video for the Peabody Awards, Gotham Awards, and Tribeca Film Festival, among others.
 His work has been recognized by the MacArthur Foundation & Field Foundation (Leaders for a New Chicago, 2019), Variety (Top 50 Entertainment Instructor 2020 & 2021), Filmmaker (25 New Faces of Indie Film, 2018) NewCity (Film Leader 2017 & Film Hall of Fame 2020), Chicago magazine (New Power List, 2021) and Seed&Spark (Filmmaker to Watch 2018).